 London Transport Museum

 The London Transport Museum is a great way to learn about the transport heritage of the city of London.
-The museum exhibits thousands of vehicles and artifacts representing the history and evolution of London transport system for over 200 years.
+The museum exhibits thousands of vehicles and artifacts representing the history and evolution of the London transport system for over 200 years.
 The display includes different models of buses, trams, trains, taxis, and bicycles.
 The museum provides information on working and operation of the transport system through a wide array of the collection comprising of staff interviews, photographs, signboards, posters, fare charts, uniforms, Maps, film, and videos.

 Madame Tussauds is a wax museum displaying wax sculptures of various celebrities and famous people.
 The museum includes several sections including Hollywood, Bollywood, and sports.
 You will get an opportunity to click some pictures with members of the Royal Family, iconic characters from Star Wars Episodes and prominent World leaders.